yesworkflow-org/yw-prototypes/README.md

 R         | .R       | `# a comment`        |
 SAS       | .sas     |                      | `* a comment ;` or `/* a comment */`

-Support for single-line comments started with a '#' character is assumed if the extension is not one of the above, if the file name has no extension, or if the script code is piped to YesWorkflow via the standard input stream.
-To manually specify a single-line comment character use the -x option and provide the comment character in double quotes.
+Support for single-line comments started with a `#` character is assumed if the extension is not one of the above, if the file name has no extension, or if the script code is piped to YesWorkflow via the standard input stream.
+To manually specify a single-line comment character use the `-c extract.comment=` configuration option to provide the comment character in quotes.
 For example, to pipe a MATLAB program to YesWorkflow and use the correct comment character you may use the following command on Unix platforms:

-    cat myprogram.m | yw graph -x "%" > myprogram.gv
+    cat myprogram.m | yw graph -c extract.comment='%' > myprogram.gv

 And on Windows:

-    yw graph -x "%" < myprogram.m > myprogram.gv
+    yw graph -c extract.comment='%' < myprogram.m > myprogram.gv

 Instructions for developers
 ---------------------------